-Born on 6 October, 1999, in the Democratic Republic of Congo's capital city Kinshasa, Silas was discovered at 12-years-old by Black Mountain Sport academy before going on to join local side Olympic Matete FC.
-Young Wamangituka spent six years with Matete before moving to France, where he first joined fifth-tier side Ales in 2017.
+Born on 6 October 1999 in the Democratic Republic of Congo's capital city Kinshasa, Silas was discovered at 12-years-old by Black Mountain Sport academy before going on to join local side Olympic Matete FC.
+Young Wamangituka spent six years with Matete before moving to France, where he first arrived at fifth-tier side Ales in 2017.
 A year later, Silas made the move to Ligue 2 outfit Paris FC in the French capital, where he made his professional debut on 31 August, 2018.
 Silas was largely used as a centre-forward with the Parisians and he scored 11 times in 32 appearances in his first season before Stuttgart came calling in the summer of 2019.

-His rapid ascent took Silas from France's fifth division to the Bundesliga in just three years and top-flight football was yet another hurdle he took in his stride.
-He had played at centre-forward, left-wing, right-wing and at wing-back on both flanks in the second division but he's now made the right-hand side of Stuttgart's attack his own.
-Silas scored on his Bundesliga debut in derby defeat to Freiburg on the opening day of the 2020/21 season and won both the November and December Rookie of the Month awards after a stunning start to the campaign, while only four players have clocked a faster speed than Silas's 22mph and he has the third-most sprints (527) in the league after 19 games.
-Silas scored for the fourth match in a row on Matchday 19 with a stunning solo effort in victory over Mainz to take his tally to 11 goals, three assists and counting - which should be enough to earn him a first international call-up when DR Congo return to action in March.
+Silas's rapid ascent took him from France's fifth division to the Bundesliga in just three years, and top-flight football was yet another hurdle he took in his stride.
+He had played at centre-forward, left-wing, right-wing and at wing-back on both flanks in the second tier, but made the right-hand side of Stuttgart's attack his own for much of 2020/21.
+Silas scored on his Bundesliga debut in the derby defeat to Freiburg on the opening day, and won the November, December (2020) and February 2021 Rookie of the Month awards after a stunning start to the campaign.
+Silas, who also clocked a top speed of 22mph, scored for the fourth match in a row on Matchday 19 with a stunning solo effort in victory over Mainz to take his tally to 11 goals and three assists, before being ruled out for the remainder of the campaign with an anterior cruciate ligament rupture in his right knee.

 Watch: Silas scores wonder-goal in 2-0 win over Mainz